Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Analysis

-We use GAMS IDE to implement our optimization model and solve it with CPLEX on a PC with 4-core 8-thread core-i7 processor and 32GB of RAM.
-For safety-critical and shiftable appliance data, we choose the daily measurement data of 12/19/2012 from Ampds2, on which day all appliances were used in the household.
-Note that for generating the on-demand appliance usage scenarios, we used all the on-demand appliance data in the Ampds2 dataset (730 days of minutely appliance data).
-Other parameters of the model are given in Table~\ref{tab:parameters}.
+For safety-critical and shiftable appliances, we choose the daily measurement data of 12/19/2012 from Ampds2, in which all appliances were used in the household.
+For generating the on-demand appliance usage scenarios, we used all the on-demand appliance data in the Ampds2 dataset, which accounts for 730 days of minutely appliance data.
+Other parameters of the computational study are given in Table~\ref{tab:parameters}.

-Mutual Information (MI) is predominantly employed as the privacy metric in the literature~\cite{erdemir2019privacy,koo2017rl,li2015structure,liu2017information,moon2015usages,natgunanathan2019progressive,probstl2019cost,sun2015combining,sun2018smart,varodayan2011smart}.
-Therefore, we adopt empirical MI as the privacy measure.
-We calculated the MI between the actual power usage and the metered power as well as the MI between power usage of individual appliances and the metered power (for both real and reactive power components).

-We specified 6 cases along with the original appliance usage (Case $0$) for comparison to demonstrate the effectiveness of hiding both real and reactive power.
+We specified 6 cases along with the original appliance usage (case 0) for comparison to demonstrate the effectiveness of shaping both real and reactive power.
 Case 0 refers to the original metered load without any LS.
-In Cases 1 and 2, only real and only reactive power is shaped, respectively.
-Real and reactive power are shaped jointly in Case 3.
-In Cases 4 and 5 the user cost and comfort are jointly optimized with only real and only reactive power is shaped, respectively.
-Lastly, all objectives are jointly optimized in Case 6.
+In cases 1 and 2, only real power and only reactive power are shaped, respectively.
+In case 3, real and reactive power components are shaped simultaneously.
+In cases 4 and 5, cost and discomfort objectives are added to the cases with only real and only reactive power are shaped, respectively.
+Lastly, all objectives are jointly optimized in case 6.
 Table~\ref{tab:cases} summarizes all seven cases and the associated weights.